-Use the standard torque values when installing self-tapping screws.
-Do NOT install self-tapping screws on structural or otherwise critical joints.
+Refer to the standard torque values when installing the self-tapping screws.
+Do NOT install the self-tapping screws on structural or otherwise critical joints.

 SAE Bolt Torque Specifications

 The torque values provided in the following SAE bolt torque tables apply to hardware installed dry; that is, hardware with no grease, oil, or threadlocker on the threads or heads.
 Do NOT grease or oil bolts or cap screws unless directed to do so in this manual.